CandidDisk/GantryBot/README.md

 #To be updated once installation is standardized
 ```

-* also stick to mixed case for now plz
+* also stick to camel case for now plz

 ## Project Overview